Updated February 2026

 From the 1st August 2019 the Education and Skills Funding Agency (ESFA) is no longer accountable for the totality of the Adult Skills Fund (ASF).
-Mayoral Combined Authorities (MCAs) and the Greater London Authority (GLA) have responsibility for funding adult education in their local areas, giving greater powers and flexibility to local areas and their adult residents.
+Mayoral Combined Authorities (MCAs), the Greater London Authority (GLA) and strategic authorities have responsibility for funding adult education in their local areas, giving greater powers and flexibility to local areas and their adult residents.

-The devolved areas have their own Funding and Performance Management rules, which can be accessed via each combined authority’s ASF webpage:
+The devolved areas have their own Funding and Performance Management rules, which can be accessed via each combined authority’s ASF webpage.
+There is also a separate section below for Combined County Authorities:

 Cambridgeshire and Peterborough Combined Authority